Connecticut Lottery: Scratch games

-The Connecticut Lottery offers numerous scratch games with price points of $1, $2, $3, $5, $10, $20, and $30, with differing themes and prize levels.
+The Connecticut Lottery offers numerous scratch games with price points of $1, $2, $3, $5, $10, $20, $30, and $50 with differing themes and prize levels.

 Beginning with the April 8, 2013 launch of its 19th version of Win for Life, all prizes in Connecticut Lottery scratch games are paid in lump sum (some games' top prizes are annuitized with a cash option.
 None of the winners of previous versions of Connecticut "lifetime" scratch games could receive their prize in cash.)

 1998 shooting

 On March 6, 1998, there was a mass shooting at Connecticut Lottery headquarters, which was then located in Newington.
-An employee, Matthew Beck, armed with a 9mm Glock pistol, shot and killed four of his supervisors, and then killed himself.
+An employee, Matthew Beck, armed with a 9mm Glock pistol and a knife, shot and killed four of his supervisors, and then killed himself with a shot to the right temple as police arrived.
+He was upset about not getting a promotion despite working there for 9 years, having to do tasks that were not his job description, and other such grievances against his bosses.